Michiko-01/GoWish-Tests/README.md

 - Created fixture to extend the default page provided by Playwright
 - Enabled parallel run execution

+I decided against:

-I decided against using screenshot comparison assertions as I believe they can be unstable.
+- Using screenshot comparison assertions as I believe they can be unstable without further investigation.
+- Handling of different languages due to time constraint.

 # Get Started